 - Fly to Marinduque: The most convenient way is to fly directly from Manila.
 Cebu Pacific Air flies directly to Gasan Airport from NAIA Terminal 4 three times a week.
 Mondays are afternoon flights.
-Wednesday and Saturdays are morning flights.
+Wednesday and Saturday are morning flights.
 Flight time is around 45 minutes.
-If you book in advance, round trip fares can go as low as Php 3,000.
+If you book in advance, round-trip fares can go as low as Php 3,000.

-- Direct Bus from Manila: JAC Liner have direct buses going to Marinduque with bus fare of Php 900 – Php 1,000.
-Fare covers the terminal fee and RORO/Ferry sea transfer.
+- Direct Bus from Manila: JAC Liner has direct buses going to Marinduque with bus fares of Php 900 – Php 1,000.
+The fare covers the terminal fee and RORO/Ferry sea transfer.
 Travel time takes 8 hours.

 - Bus from Lucena: From Lucena Grand Terminal or Dalahican Port, take a ferry or RORO to any of the ports in Marinduque: Balanacan Port in Mogpog, Cawit Port in Boac or Buyabod Port in Sta Cruz.
 For the Luzon Datum of 1911, Balanacan Port should be your entry point.
 RORO Fare is Php 260.
 Travel time is 2.5 to 3 hours.